replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/03-creating-a-release/assignment.md

 Creating Your Release
 =====================

-To create a release, run the following command:
+To create a release, run the following command.
+We're using the `Unstable` channel since we're releasing our most recent change.

 ```
 replicated release create --promote Unstable --yaml-dir ./release --version 16.7.0  \